niqodea/ropify/README.md

 ropify --help
 ```

+After the setup, integrate the commands in `nvim-bindings.lua` into your Neovim config to use Ropify from your editor.[^2]

 ## Current Commands 🔍

 - `ropify move-symbol`: Move class or function to another module.
 - `ropify move-module`: Move module to another package.
 - `ropify show-imports`: Display all potential imports for a specified name, outputting to stdout.

-The `nvim-bindings.lua` file contains definitions of corresponding Neovim lua bindings to get you started.

 [^1]: The CLI's user experience is also influenced by the rope APIs, which are primarily designed with editor integrations in mind.
+[^2]: TODO: Add vimscript bindings.